bobesa/olduar/server/db/README.md

         {
             "id":"",
             "chance":0.85,
-            "msg_party":"%player% tried fishing but came empty handed!", "msg_player":"You failed to catch anything!"
+            "msgParty":"%player% tried fishing but came empty handed!", "msgPlayer":"You failed to catch anything!"
         },
         {
             "id":"useless_shoe",
             "chance":0.1,
-            "msg_party":"%player% caught a useless shoe!",
+            "msgParty":"%player% caught a useless shoe!",
-            "msg_player":"You caught a useless shoe!"
+            "msgPlayer":"You caught a useless shoe!"
         },
         {
             "id":"fish",
             "chance":0.5,
-            "msg_party":"%player% caught a fish!",
+            "msgParty":"%player% caught a fish!",
-            "msg_player":"You caught a fish!"
+            "msgPlayer":"You caught a fish!"
         },
         {
             "id":"goldfish",
             "chance":0.001,
-            "msg_party":"%player% caught a goldfish!",
+            "msgParty":"%player% caught a goldfish!",
-            "msg_player":"You caught a goldfish!"
+            "msgPlayer":"You caught a goldfish!"
         }
     ]
 }